This article was updated on February 5, 2019. It was originally published November 2, 2015.

 If you like this story, consider signing up for our email newsletters.

 SHOW ME HOW

-One of the loveliest patios in north central Phoenix is at The Orchard, a two-acre food and drink compound located on the site of one of the city's first citrus farms.
-The citrus groves may be gone, but owners Ken and Lucia Schnitzer have preserved many of the original homestead's signature features, including the farm's historic water tower.
-There are plenty of options for food and drink at The Orchard, including Pomelo's, a laid-back New American restaurant with a substantive wood-fired pizza menu, and Luci's at The Orchard, a cafe and marketplace.
+One of the loveliest patios in north-central Phoenix belongs to The Orchard — a two-acre food and drink compound located onsite at one of the city's first citrus farms.
+The groves may be gone, but owners Ken and Lucia Schnitzer have preserved many of the original homestead's signature features, including the farm's historic water tower.
+There are plenty of options for food and drink, including Pomelo's, a laid-back New American restaurant with a substantive wood-fired pizza menu, and Luci's at The Orchard — the cafe and marketplace.
 The family-friendly venue is also home to Splurge, a gelato and candy shop, and the Filling Station, which dispenses cocktails and beer on tap.
-All the restaurants share a lovely courtyard with multiple patios that boast bistro and picnic tables, a splash pad for the kids, and shaded lounge areas.
+All the restaurants share a lovely courtyard with multiple patios and picnic tables, a splash pad for the kids, and shaded lounge areas.